-Only certain types of glass, glass/ceramic, ceramic, earthenware, or other glazed utensils are suitable for cooktop or oven service without breaking due to the sudden change in temperature.
+Only use certain types of glass, glass/ceramic, ceramic, earthenware, or other glazed utensils suitable for cooktop or oven service that will not break due to the sudden change in temperature.
 Follow utensil manufacturer's instructions when using glass.

 Turn pan handle toward center of cooktop, not out into the room or over another surface element.
 This reduces the risk of burns, ignition of flammable materials, or spillage if pan is accidently bumped or reached by small children.